Ride, Tenderfoot, Ride: Plot

 Singing cowboy Gene Autry (Gene Autry) and his sidekick Frog Millhouse (Smiley Burnette) work on a ranch owned by Ann Randolph (June Storey).
 Gene is unaware that he has just inherited the Belmont Packing Company.
 While Gene and Frog take the cattle to market, Gene has an argument with Ann who fires them both, giving them one of the steers as back pay.
 Later the local sheriff, seeing a Randolph steer in the possession of the two cowboys, arrests Gene and Frog on suspicion of cattle rustling.
 Attorney Henry Walker (Forbes Murray), who has been searching for the singing cowboy, finally locates Gene at the jail and informs him of his inheritance.

 After being released from jail, Gene takes possession of the Belmont Packing Company.
 Ann, who owns a rival packing company, had plans to merge the two companies under her ownership.
 Now she is dismayed to learn that the man she just fired is now her main business competitor.
 Ann's conniving general manager and fiancé, Donald Gregory (Warren Hull), convinces her to feign romantic interest in Gene and sweet talk him into selling his company to her.
 At first the plan appears to work, and Gene agrees to Ann's offer and signs a contract of sale.
 Later, when he learns that Gregory plans to close the plant putting all his employees out of work, Gene tears up the contract and decides to stay in the packing business.

 Gene soon learns that his biggest business challenge is having enough cattle to fill the distribution demands.
 He initiates a campaign to convince the ranchers to sell their stock to his Belmont Packing Company, and soon the contracts start coming in.
-Ann responds with her own campaign, however, appealing to ranchers with a "helpless woman" routine.
-When he notices her success, Gene changes tactics and starts a new campaign, singing to the ranchers and organizing parades in an effort to win their business, and the campaign succeeds.
+Ann responds with her campaign, however, appealing to ranchers with a "helpless woman" routine.
+When he notices her success, Gene changes tactics and starts a new campaign, singing to the ranchers and organizing parades to win their business, and the campaign succeeds.

 Unable to compete with legitimate business approaches, Gregory orders his men to use violence to stop the singing cowboy.
 Ann's little sister Patsy (Mary Lee), who has a crush on Gene, overhears Gregory's men plotting to dynamite the dam and flood the valley.
 After she warns Gene of Gregory's scheme, Gene rides off and intercepts Gregory's henchmen before they can plant their explosives.
 Soon after, Gregory is indicted for sabotage, and Gene and Ann form a business alliance as well as a romantic relationship.